 Dutch was debriefed and subjected to polygraph tests to test the veracity of his outrageous claims.
 Despite suffering from radiation poisoning following the nuclear detonation, Dutch ripped out his IVs, fought off orderlies and security staff and escaped, never to be seen again.
 The doctors believed that Dutch would have been dead by the time Predator 2 took place.
 Peter Keyes wasn’t so sure, though.

-Though the role that was originally conceived of for Dutch was reworked into Peter Keyes, when Jim and John Thomas did write a very small cameo for him in the first draft of Predator 2.
+Though the role that was originally conceived of for Dutch was reworked into Peter Keyes, Jim and John Thomas did write a very small cameo for him in the first draft of Predator 2.
 Like Anna’s cameo that was eventually cut from the finished film, Dutch’s small role would have been footage of him being debriefed immediately following the events of the end of Predator.

 The only other released licensed material that Dutch would make an appearance in was the fantastic novel Predator: South China Sea.
 Written by Jeff VanderMeer and released in 2008, Dutch appeared in a series of flashbacks in which one of the main character, Gustat, seeks advice on the Predators – where to find them, how to fight them, their weaknesses and etc.